intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 Notes:
 (1) for quantization benchmarks, the first runs will auto-generate the quantized model named "best_model.pt" in the "--output-dir" path, you can reuse these quantized models for inference-only benchmarks by using "--quantized-model-path <output_dir + "best_model.pt">".
 (2) for Falcon quantizations, "--config-file <CONFIG_FILE>" is needed and example of <CONFIG_FILE>: "utils/model_config/tiiuae_falcon-40b_config.json".
-(3) for GPT-NOEX quantizations, using "--int8" instead of "--int8-bf16-mixed" for accuracy concerns.
+(3) for GPT-NEOX quantizations, using "--int8" instead of "--int8-bf16-mixed" for accuracy concerns.
 (4) By default, generations are based on "beam search", and beam size = 4.
 For beam size = 1, please add "--greedy"

 ```